-Did anyone notice this basket of Italian Sweet Frying Peppers that appeared in my Pete Polombo slide show?
-This is the first time in my life I remember seeing them available for sale.
-When I googled “Italian Frying Peppers”, one entry indicated that these peppers are the same as Cubanella peppers.
-Any experts out there?
+This is the first time in my life I’ve ever seen Sweet Italian Frying available for sale.
+Always up for a new culinary adventure, I googled “Italian Frying Peppers” to learn more, One entry indicated that these peppers are the same as Cubanella peppers.

 A sack full of these delicious Italian sweet frying peppers made their way home with me and voila, the next day I opened up Food and Wine Magazine and saw this recipe for Stuffed Italian Sweet Frying Peppers.
 It was meant to be. 🙂